stefafafan/seki/README.md

 }
 ```

-If you prefer a tabular format, maybe you can even use jq in conjunction with column commands to do this:
+If you prefer a tabular format, maybe you can use jq in conjunction with the column command to do this:

 ```sh
 $ cat access.log | seki | \